mattiodel33/lab5-starter/DESIGN.md

 regardless of the order the user uses.
 This results in more unreadable/complicated code and also more processing time due to more cases that need to be handled.
 In my implementation specifically I would need to consider the cases where the user does not put the request in the order as specified by the PA writeup.

+3.)
+(RESUBMIT) One good thing about this alternate design is that it would be much easier to write all of the chats and reactions to the user.
+Rather than having to access multiple parts of a struct you just print out the char pointer to the chat.
+A bad thing about this alternate design however is that it is much harder to access specific parts of the chat.
+Unlike having a struct, if you only have a single string you would either need to keep track of the exact indices that each part of the chat starts at (id, user, message, etc.) for a static memory allocation design which would be tedious, or you would need to have some way of keeping track of each index and constantly update them a dynamic memory allocation design, which would also be tedious to program and would possibly require more memory.

+4.)
+(RESUBMIT) This design would make it harder to add the /edit feature as for either the static or dynamic memory allocation design, you would need to know the index of where the actual message starts (you wouldn't need the index of the id, since those are being kept track of by the array of char pointers) and then you would have to change the string.
+You could also just create a new string, but then you would need to find all of the other parts of information to copy them over too.
+For the dynamic memory allocation design specifically it would be much harder to add the feature, as after changing message you would need to shift the rest of the chat (only reactions follow the message so you'd only have to shift those), and then update their respective indices.